ranon-rat/frensmatria/README.md

 Welcome to **Frensmatria** – an innovative P2P network designed for exploring and expanding gematria knowledge!

 Currently, I'am in the development phase.
-We have many exciting features to implement, and some aspects of the relay may undergo changes.
+I have many exciting features to implement, and some aspects of the relay may undergo changes.

 ![Gematria Lookup](images/lookup.png)